Frequently Asked Questions About Therapy

 Individual Talk Therapy

 I use an eclectic approach that mixes relational-cultural, intersectional feminist, and narrative therapies.
-These three therapies have much in common and also include complementary elements that work well together.
+These three therapy styles have much in common and also include complementary elements that work well together.

 Relationship and Family Systems Therapies

-Family Systems Therapy: When you come to see me for family therapy or relational work, the client I’m working with is your family/relationship.
-I believe that when something affects one person, it also affects every other family/relationship member.
+When you come to see me for family therapy or relational work, the client I’m working with is your family/relationship.
+I believe that when a challenge or triumph affects one person, it also affects every other family/relationship member.
 I believe that the strength and stability of a healthy family unit provides help to family members who need support.
 Through this type of therapy, I work to help explore intergenerational, sociopolitical, community, and cultural factors that contribute to the context of your family/relationship.
 This work with you and your family helps us collaboratively build healthy boundaries within and without the family, increase positive relationships, integrate healthy communication patterns, and improve your family’s overall functioning and cohesiveness.

 Trauma Therapies

 Many people think trauma therapy is only for the big traumas, such as abuse, assault, violence, or car crashes.
-While trauma therapy can definitely help address symptoms arising from these issues, it is also a great healing tool for other life events, environmental events, or world events that have caused emotional hurt, shame, guilt, physical wounds, sleep difficulties, depression, and suicidal ideation.
-Below are the three evidenced-based trauma-informed therapies that I am either trained or certified in and may provide if together we find you might be a good fit.
+While trauma therapy can definitely help address symptoms arising from these issues, it is also a great healing tool for other life events, environmental events, or world events that have caused emotional hurt, shame, guilt, physical wounds, sleep difficulties, depression, self-harm, and/or suicidal ideation.

 What trauma therapies do you provide?